History of Suresnes: 1910s

-In 1912, the mayor signed a contract with the Compagnie des Eaux to distribute water to these new districts, while the previous treaty of 1864 limited the height to 90 meters.
+In 1912, the mayor signed a contract with the Compagnie des Eaux to distribute water to these new districts, whereas the previous 1864 treaty limited the height to 90 meters.
 In the May 1912 elections, Diederich was re-elected.
 That same year, Genteur died and left a bequest, the interest on which would be distributed every July 14 to two deserving young girls.
-Like the rosière, this prize still exists in the 1960s, thanks to the contribution of the municipality, only the date of distribution having been changed due to the school vacations.
+Like the rosière, this prize still existed in the 1960s, thanks to the municipality's contribution, but the distribution date was changed due to the school vacations.
 In 1912, a project was signed to build a shower bath near the dispensary, although work did not begin until after the war.
 The municipality also took out a 225,000-franc loan to build a school on the northern plateau.
 These years also saw the development of hospital relief, assistance for large families, and compulsory daily assistance allowances.

 Start of the Paris-Roubaix cycle race in Suresnes in 1914.

 The writer Charles Péguy — certainly on the advice of Rodolphe Simon of La Revue Socialiste — chose to publish his works at the Suresno printing works run by Richard and Husson, located at 9 Rue du Pont.
 In December 1897, Jeanne d'Arc was printed there.
 The printing works subsequently moved to 13 Rue Pierre-Dupont and changed ownership.
 Péguy had his Cahiers de la Quinzaine printed there.
 He used to walk from Paris to Suresnes through the Bois de Boulogne, accompanied by his friend Jean Jaurès.
 Louis Boulonnois, who devoted an article to Charles Péguy in 1919, wrote: “A Jaurès who, standing at the spindly cast-iron or metal parapets of the Suresnes bridge, looked towards Puteaux, admired, knew how to admire as a modern spectator all the industrial beauty of this part of the Seine, or looking at the other side, planted upright, facing the river, he looked, he admired, he recorded, he saw like a Frenchman the curved and noble river descending at the feet of the admirable lines of the hillsides.”
-During this period, the Suresno printing house also published the first editions of works by writers such as Romain Rolland, André Suarès, Julien Benda, Jean and Jérôme Tharaud, and Georges Sorel.
+During this period, the Suresno printing house also published the first editions of works by writers such as Romain Rolland, André Suarès, Julien Benda, Jean, Jérôme Tharaud, and Georges Sorel.
 After his death in August 1914 during the Battle of the Marne, Charles Péguy is honored in Suresnes, with the Rue des Champs being renamed after him.

 House called “Château de la Grève,” which today houses municipal services.